underlay/underworld/assertions.md

 2) An array of top-level graphs, such as `[{"name": "John Doe", ...}, {"@context": {...}, "@graph": [...]}]`
 3) An object `{"@context": {...}, "@graph": [...]}`, with no properties other than `@context` and `@graph`, where `@graph` is an array of graphs as in 2) but that all inherit the shared top-level `@context`

-To simplify top-level parsing, we restrict assertions to be only the second format: an array of graphs, each of which may be of either the first or third format (but no nested arrays).
-This is necessary for including provenance, as described in the [provenance section](#prov-provenance).
+To simplify top-level parsing, we restrict assertions to be only the third format: **a top-level object containing an `@graph` property**, and optionally a global `@context` property that all children will inherit from.
+This is necessary for including signatures and provenance, as described in subsequent sections.

 ## IPLD Links